tousifislam/gwtails/README.md

 Tousif Islam

 ## Citation guideline
-If you make use of the gwtails framework, please cite the following papers:
+If you make use of the gwtails framework, please cite the following two papers:

 ```
 @article{Islam:2024rhm,